 International Travel Medicine

-The International Travel Medicine Clinic at Hennepin Healthcare provides a full range of services to prepare you for your international travel.
-This includes a detailed assessment of your trip and travel needs, extensive counseling about avoiding potential risks while traveling, administration of vaccines, and prescribing any medications you will need for your international travel.
+The International Travel Medicine Clinic provides a full range of services, including a detailed assessment of your trip and travel needs, extensive counseling about avoiding potential risks while traveling, administration of vaccines, and prescribing medications you will need for your international travel.

 Our clinical staff will provide you with any information related to outbreaks or health concerns in the areas you will be traveling.

 The International Travel Medicine Clinic at HCMC will be providing the Stamaril yellow fever vaccine during the US manufactured vaccine shortage.
 More information about the shortage can be found on the CDC website.
-All travelers who need to receive Stamaril will need a formal visit in the travel clinic.
-Appointments can be made at 612-873-6963.
+All travelers who need to receive Stamaril will need a formal visit to the travel clinic.

 Your appointment at the International Travel Medicine Clinic will include a clinic appointment with physicians or nurse practitioners who specialize in travel medicine.